wartman/pine/readme.md

 Hooks
 -----

 For the most part, everything you need to do in a UI should be covered by the reactivity described above.
 You will probably run into edge cases however, situations where you need to synchronize state outside a Pine ui or otherwise cause side effects.
-For those situations, Pine has a React-inspired `Hook` api you can use.
+For those situations, Pine has a React-inspired `Hooks` api you can use.

 ### useEffect

-One difference Pine hooks have from React is that they require you to get an instance from the current Context.
+One difference Pine hooks have from React is that they require you to pass in the current Context.
 For example:

 ```haxe
 class HelloWorld extends AutoComponent {